sejgit/udi-hunterdouglas-pg3/README.md

 ### scene-activated

 * G3 generated
-* signal movement to scene positions on completion from any source
+* sent on completion of movement to scene positions from any source
-* NOTE:
+* NOW:
   * G3 turn on ST, Activated
-  * G2 is turned on when plugin activates (does not get info from remote or app)
+  * G2 turned on when plugin activates scene (does not get info from remote or app)
 * MAYBE: speed up position update by up to 59s if we polled just these shades

 ### scene-deactivated

 * G3 generated
 * signal movement away from scene positions immediate from any source
-* NOTE:
+* NOW:
   * G3 turn off ST, Activated
   * G2 is turned off on next longPoll when plugin activates scene
   * G2 (does not get info from remote or app